-- Provide data and other evidence demonstrating the public's need for the service, including a demand assessment survey and letters of support from potential users.
-Project applicants must agree to conduct a passenger survey for each year of operation. - ii.
-Provide written documentation of plans for financing the service in the future; - iii.
+- i.
+Demonstrate the project will reduce single-occupancy vehicle trips and result in a reduction in emissions of criteria pollutants. - ii.
+Provide data and/or other evidence demonstrating the public's need for the service, including a demand assessment survey and letters of support from potential users. - iii.
+Provide a written plan showing how the service will be financed in the future and require minimal, if any, TFCA funds to maintain its operation after the pilot period; - iv.
 Provide a letter from the local transit agency denying service to the project's proposed service area, which includes the basis for denial of service to the proposed areas.
 The applicant must demonstrate that the project applicant has attempted to coordinate service with the local service provider and has provided the results of the demand assessment survey to the local transit agency.
-The applicant must provide the transit service provider's evaluation of the need for the shuttle service to the proposed area. - iv.
+The applicant must provide the transit service provider's evaluation of the need for the shuttle service to the proposed area.
 Pilot projects located in Highly Impacted Communities as defined in the Air District CARE Program and/or a Planned or Potential PDA may receive a maximum of three years of TFCA Funds under the Pilot designation.
 For these projects, the project applicants understand and must agree that such projects will be evaluated every year, and continued funding will be contingent upon the projects meeting the following requirements:

 - 1. During the first year and by the end of the second year of operation, projects must not exceed a cost-effectiveness of \$500,000/ton, and - 2.
 By the end of the third year of operation, projects must meet all of the requirements, including cost-effectiveness limit, of Policy #28.a.-h. (existing shuttles). - v.
 Projects located outside of CARE areas and PDAs may receive a maximum of two years of TFCA Funds under this designation.
 For these projects, the project applicants understand and must agree that such projects will be evaluated every year, and continued funding will be contingent upon the projects meeting the following requirements: - 1.
-By the end of the first year of operation, projects shall meet a costeffectiveness of \$250,000/ton, and - 2.
+By the end of the first year of operation, projects shall meet a cost-effectiveness of \$250,000/ton, and - 2.
 By the end of the second year of operation, projects shall meet all of the requirements, including cost-effectiveness limit, of Policy #28.a.-h. (existing shuttles).